anandkodical/Devops-learning/Azzure/README.md

    1. Customer-focused processes, such as direct sales.
    2. Administrative tasks, such as autoarchiving outdated videos.
-   3. Marketing tasks, such as monitoring and analyzing news for market perception.
+   3. Marketing tasks, such as monitoring and analyzing news for market perception

+**Azure service bus**

+Azure service bus is a cloud messaging service that enables applications and services to communicate reliably.

+Decoupling: you can use service bus to separate applications and services from each other